Tin (II) Chloride, SnCl2

 Pricing and Ordering Details

-Please note that the pricing of all tin compounds is strongly dependent on the market cost of refined tin, which like many metals is volatile at present.
+Please note that the pricing of all tin compounds is strongly dependent on the market cost of refined tin, which has been forced up by market conditions and uncertainty caused by Brexit chaos.
 Please consult our website for the most up-to-date prices.
 We regularly monitor our competitors' prices to ensure that our product always represents the best value on the market for a comparable product.

 The table below lists the pricing for small-to-medium quantities of product.
 If you would like a quotation for a larger amount, please contact us.
 Detailed ordering and payment information, plus contact points, will be found on the Fine Chemicals Main Page.
 Prices shown do not include shipping, which will be charged at cost -- please contact us for shipping costs to your destination.
 As an alternative to shipping, goods may be collected from our base in Exeter (UK) by the customer or their agent by prior appointment only.